sears-s/ctf/README.md

 ### Solution

 To determine the command that must be sent to the controller, the binary the controller is running must be reverse engineered.
-From `docker-compose.yml`, the contoller seems to be running the `router` binary:
+From `docker-compose.yml`, the controller seems to be running the `router` binary:

 ```yaml
 entrypoint: "/bin/sh -c 'cd / && /opt/router/router 2 9000 `hostname`'"